Usage

 Changing disk filesystem

-After Filesystem format is set, it's immutable to prevent incidental formatting and loss of data.
-To change filesystem you must delete hostdisk resource so it's no longer maintained by HostDisk manager and manually wipe filesystem on that disk.
-After new hostdisk resource will be created for empty disk that you can format as in previous section.
+After filesystem format is set, it becomes immutable to prevent accidental reformatting and data loss.
+To change the filesystem you must delete corresponding hostdisk resource so it's no longer maintained by Hostdisk Manager and then manually wipe the filesystem on that disk.
+Once the new hostdisk resource has been created for the empty disk, you can format it as described in the previous section.

 Wipe Hostdisk Manager managed disk:

-- Delete hostdisk resource and persistent volume associated to it
+- Delete the Hostdisk resource and the associated Persistent Volume

-- Directly on node wipe filesystem on selected disk
+- On the node, manually wipe the filesystem on the selected disk

 $ kubectl get hostdisks.hostdisk.sarkan.io 0x6000c291b0af68729901c9df8c853655 -o wide